obarthel/amiga-smbfs/README.md

 The built-in default translation method should cover the original Amiga character set (*ISO-8859-1*, also known as *ISO-Latin-1*), but you have a choice to use a different method.

-Please note that you can only pick one translation method, unless you disable translation altogether.
+Please note that you can only pick one translation method unless you disable translation altogether.

 Also note that file and drawer names which cannot be represented on the Amiga due to lack of a suitable translation will be treated like "hidden" files and drawers.
 Names which are not safe to use on the Amiga, on account of containing reserved characters, will be "hidden" as well.